What we do

 - To ensure that our academies are centres of excellence, with a focus on academic outcomes and the nurture of resilience & respect, as set out in the Ofsted Inspection Handbook.

 - To promote high quality professional development and encourage mutual support in the pursuit of effective teaching and good pupil progress.

 - To develop innovative and aspirational thinking, building on our long educational heritage and to make use of the latest research in pedagogy and child development.

 - To foster, maintain and celebrate Christian distinctiveness in our schools.

 - To ensure our academies have a particular vocation to the least advantaged, enabling them through education to change their life opportunities.

-The DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy or for Church schools which are being directed to become sponsored academies by the Department of Education.
+DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy, or for Church schools which are being directed to become sponsored academies by the Department of Education.
 It will act as a vehicle for enabling the sharing of best practice and economies of scale achievable across a group of academies.

 - We encourage strong and capable system leaders

 - We enable our people to excel to provide outstanding education

 - We build trust and respect across our academies